activebridge/activebridge.github.io/_posts/2019-08-22-what-is-it-staff-augmentation-an-efficient-solution-to-extend-your-dev-team.md

 ## Staff augmentation firm

-I’m going to talk about it-staff augmentation process and benefits based on our company example ([Active Bridge](https://activebridge.org/) has been providing [it-staff augmentation services](https://activebridge.org/how-we-work) for more than six years.).** IT staff augmentation firm** is a kind of go-between for the employer and the employee.
+I’m going to talk about it-staff augmentation process and benefits based on our company example ([Active Bridge](/index) has been providing [it-staff augmentation services](/services) for more than six years.).IT staff augmentation firm is a kind of go-between for the employer and the employee.
 Unlike it-recruiting companies, all employees of the staff augmentation firm are hired employees and work for the firm on an ongoing basis (A client selects candidates from the pull of IT vendor employees.). *The activity of the firm and its employees are governed by an employment contract and existing legislation*.
 So a customer applying to the staff-augmentation company for additional human resources establishes legal relations with an IT vendor, not with IT vendor’s developers (employees).
 The staff augmentation company is responsible for all the hidden work of recruiting staff, checking data, and paying salaries.
 But the customer is still responsible for the project launch and promotion.

 ## Staff augmentation benefits